mgalley/DSTC7-End-to-End-Conversation-Modeling/data_extraction/README.md

 ## Data description:

 Each conversation in this dataset consist of Reddit `submission` and its following discussion-like `comments`.
-In this data, we restrict ourselves to submissions that provide an `url` along with a `title` (see [example]{https://www.reddit.com/r/todayilearned/comments/f2ruz/til_a_woman_fell_30000_feet_from_an_airplane_and/}).
-The web page scraped from the url provides grounding or context to the conversation, and is additional (non-conversational) input that models can take in order to produce responses that are more informative and contentful.
+In this data, we restrict ourselves to submissions that provide an `URL` along with a `title` (see [example](https://www.reddit.com/r/todayilearned/comments/f2ruz/til_a_woman_fell_30000_feet_from_an_airplane_and/)).
+The web page scraped from the URL provides grounding or context to the conversation, and is additional (non-conversational) input that models can condition on to produce responses that are more informative and contentful.

 ### Conversation file:

 Each line of `trial.convos.txt` contains a Reddit response and its preceding conversational context.
 Long conversational contexts are truncated by keeping the last 100 words.
-The file contains 4 columns:
+The file contains 5 columns:

 1. subreddit name
 2. conversation ID